blender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

          * 2: return value is a 5-tuple and the 5th element is a 2-tuple (u, v) with the UV mapping of the hit point or None if no hit, or the object doesn't use a mesh collision shape, or doesn't have a UV mapping.

       :type poly: integer
+      :arg mask: collision mask: The collision mask (16 layers mapped to a 16-bit integer) is combined with each object's collision group, to hit only a subset of the objects in the scene.
+Only those objects for which ``collisionGroup & mask`` is true can be hit.
+      :type mask: bitfield
       :return: (object, hitpoint, hitnormal) or (object, hitpoint, hitnormal, polygon) or (object, hitpoint, hitnormal, polygon, hituv).

          * object, hitpoint and hitnormal are None if no hit.